Introduction to R

 either numbers or characters.
 We can assign a series of values to a vector using

 c() function.
-For example we can create a vector of household
+For example we can create a vector of the number of household

 members for the households we’ve interviewed and assign